gerlocian/generator-simple-web-prototype/README.md

 ## Getting started

 - Install dependencies: `npm install -g yo gulp bower`
-- Install the generator: `npm install -g generator-web-prototype`
+- Install the generator: `npm install -g generator-simple-web-prototype`
-- Run `yo web-prototype` to build the project
+- Run `yo simple-web-prototype` to build the project
 - Follow the prompts to determine the few options you want to edit.
     - Name the project.
 Defaults to the folder name.
     - Determine the name of your document root or source.
 Defaults to "src".